formkit/docs-content/essentials/forms.md

 ### Provided submit button

 As a convenience, the `form` outputs a submit [button](/inputs/button) automatically, and provided themes also include a loading spinner.
-You can alter this button with the `submit-label` and `submit-attrs` props, or disable with `:actions="false"`.
+You can alter this button with the `submit-label` and `submit-attrs` props, or disable with `:actions="false"`:

 ```html
 <FormKit